 Overview

-This course will give you an industry-ready understanding of the science and technology required for the production of plants and animals for food and fibre.
+In this course, you'll gain an industry-ready understanding of the science and technology required for the production of plants and animals for food and fibre.

-You'll study topics ranging from overarching issues such as food security, sustainability and climate change, to specifics of crop and animal production and soil health.
+You’ll study topics ranging from overarching issues such as food security, sustainability and climate change, to the specifics of crop and animal production and soil health.

 What jobs can the Agricultural Science course lead to?